ProjectAida/aida/aida/feature-extract-and-classify/README.md

 ------------
 1. Move directory 'aida/' into desired location.

-2. Select desired options using command line arguments in the script files (*.sh):
+2. Select desired options using command line arguments in the script files (.sh files):
-Find the line containing : `java execute/RunProgram <flag1> <flag2> $i`
+Find the line containing: `java execute/RunProgram <flag1> <flag2> $i`
 	* flag1 is used to indicate which version of blurring to use (357, or 5)
 	* flag2 is used to indicate whether to use regular blurring or custom blurring

-3. To run entire program, run the script by running the command:
+3. To run entire program, run the script by running the command `./RunAll.sh` in a terminal while in the parent directory.
-`./RunAll.sh`
-in a terminal while in the parent directory.

-4. To run a different version for a more specific purpose run these scripts
+4. To run a subset of the full program for a single purpose, choose from these scripts
+  * `./RunPageSegementation.sh` [Runs through the file hierarchy containing the jpg images and runs the page segmentation process on each image to create image snippets]
   * `./runImageProcess.sh`
-	* `./RunPageSegementation.sh` -- Runs through the file hierarchy containing the jpg images and runs the page segmentation process on each image individually

 Directories and Files
 -----------------